No reset/x button to clear component searches

 The Cancel button is clickable at all times--this is probably not the optimal situation, it should probably gray out in certain situations, like when no text has been entered in the search textfield.

-#9 Updated by Oliver Soong about 10 years ago
+#9 Updated by Oliver Soong over 10 years ago

 First, it works on Windows.
 The current behavior is functional and convenient.
 It's good enough to use for now.